stackitcloud/stackit-cli/docs/stackit_valkey_instance_describe.md

 ### Examples

 ```
-  Get details of a Key Value Store (valkey) instance with ID "xxx"
+  Get details of a Valkey instance with ID "xxx"
   $ stackit valkey instance describe xxx

-  Get details of a Key Value Store (valkey) instance with ID "xxx" in JSON format
+  Get details of a Valkey instance with ID "xxx" in JSON format
   $ stackit valkey instance describe xxx --output-format json
 ```